h0llyanders0n/Blue-Cat-Walk/README.md

 # BlueCat-Animated-Walk
 A small blue cat paces across your screen.
 What could possibly be on her mind?

-Download the folder 'BlueCat-Animated-Walk' which contains the ten .png images used in the animation.
-The folder "Extra" contains the Adobe Flash file for customization.
+Download the images 'bc2' -- 'bc11' to the same folder as 'catwalk.html.'
+The ten .png images are referenced in the HTML code.
+The file 'ZAnimation' is the Adobe Flash file; feel free to customize!

 If used, credit h0llyanders0n.github.io

-For support, contact hollyscode@gmail.com
+For support, Venmo @hollycatherin and/or email hollyscode@gmail.com

-Future fixes may include more frames, frames per second, and details on cat.
+Future updates may include more frames, frames per second, and details on the cat.

-Wanna show appreciation?
-Venmo @hollycatherin :-) thanks!